kwannoel/thoughts/posts/2019-06-05-A-Tip-On-Compilation.markdown

 That was rather strange.

-I tried further changing the file module name to main and it then linked.
+I tried further changing the file module name to main and it then linked producing the executable I needed.

 --